 The Engineer will designate the time and location of the coring and will be present during the coring operation.
-The Contractor shall obtain 4 inch or 6 inch nominal diameter cores from the hardened pavement that are suitable for measuring in accordance with AASHTO T 148.
-When the cores are removed from the pavement, the Engineer will take possession and determine their length in accordance with AASHTO T 148.
+The Contractor shall obtain 4-inch or 6-inch nominal diameter cores from the hardened pavement that are suitable for measuring per AASHTO T148.
+When the cores are removed from the pavement, the Engineer will take possession and determine their length per AASHTO T148.

 The lower tolerance limit (TL) for pavement thickness shall be Plan Thickness (PT) minus 0.4 inches.
 This TL shall be used in the formulas in Section 105 for Incentive and Disincentive Payments (I/DP), Quality Levels (QL) and Pay Factor (PF) determinations.
-Any pavement thickness test value that exceeds the PT by more than 1.0 inch shall be assigned a value of PT + 1.0 inch for the purpose of calculating the QL, PF and I/DP.
+Any pavement thickness test value that exceeds the PT by more than 1.0 inch shall be assigned a value of PT plus 1.0 inch for the purpose of calculating the QL, PF and I/DP.